Chaklader/landmark-classification-cnn/NOTES.md

 ### Loss in a Multi-Head Model

 An object localization network, with its two heads, is an example of a multi-head network.
 Multi-head models provide multiple outputs that are in general paired with multiple inputs.

-For example, in the case of object localization, we have 3 inputs as ground truth: the image, the label of the object (" car") and the bounding box for that object (4 numbers defining a bounding box).
+For example, in the case of object localization, we have 3 inputs as ground truth: the image, the label of the object ("car") and the bounding box for that object (4 numbers defining a bounding box).
 The object localization network processes the image through the backbone, then the two heads provide two outputs:

 The class scores, that need to be compared with the input label The predicted bounding box, that needs to be compared with the input bounding box.
 The comparison between the input and predicted labels is made using the usual Cross-entropy loss, while the comparison between the input and the predicted bounding boxes is made using, for example, the mean squared error loss.
 The two losses are then summed to provide the total loss L.

 <br>
 <img src="images/slide.png" alt="Customer" width="600" height=aut>